stroparo/ds/README.md

 ### Manual

+When there is a restriction such as no Internet access for the host you might want to install DS manually.

+Execute:

-1. Create the directory to house the installation, which will be the DS_HOME.
+1. Create the directory to house the installation, which will be known as and pointed to by the DS_HOME variable.
 2. Place the files in that DS_HOME directory.
 3. Source **ds.sh** in your shell profile i.e.